 - Persons contracted to provide services to the health information custodian where the person has access to personal health information (e.g. copying or shredding service, records management service)

 - Volunteers or students who have any access to personal health information

-When your ABEL data is at rest, including production systems, backed up data in storage and when being migrated from the source EMR, it must be protected using a means of encryption.
+When your ABELMed data is at rest, including production systems, backed up data in storage and when being migrated from the source EMR, it must be protected using a means of encryption.